Joseph A. Lombardo

 Criminal expungements grant previously convicted persons tremendous opportunities.
 However, they are not available to everyone.
 On the contrary, you need to meet a few different eligibility criteria.

-To begin with, only certain criminal convictions qualify to be expunged.
+To begin with, only certain criminal convictions qualify to be expunged in Cherry Hill.
 For example, disorderly persons offenses (DP offenses), which are the equivalent of misdemeanors in most other jurisdictions outside of New Jersey, may be expunged under N.J.S.A.
 2C:52-3 provided you also meet the following criteria:

 - There cannot be any pending charges against you.